sammyd/iOS8-day-by-day-book/manuscript/22-link-to-settings.md

 This will mean that whenever the user updates any settings then the appearance will get updated appropriately.

-W> There is a bug in the iOS8 betas (last checked beta 5), which means W> that the settings in the settings app are not persisted to NSUserDefaults.
+W> There is a bug in the iOS 8 betas (last checked beta 5), which means W> that the settings in the settings app are not persisted to NSUserDefaults.
 W> Therefore this app doesn't behave as expected.
 This will be fixed very soon.